lwojcik/blizzapi-docs/docs/docs/using-with-typescript-or-nestjs.md

 to make your queries to Battle.net API.

-Also, on any import problems, dont' forget to check your `tsconfig.json` file, for such `compilerOptions` as:
+Also, on any import problems, don't forget to check your `tsconfig.json` file, for such `compilerOptions` as:

 ```json
 {